Forced to wait in Mexico, asylum-seekers make video pleading with President Biden

 Biden did not mention immigration during his inauguration speech, but many believe he will do away with the “Remain in Mexico” — which is formally known as the Migrant Protection Protocols program — order in the near future.

+DHS also notes that Biden’s proposed path to citizenship applies only to individuals who are already in the U.S.

+“Individuals outside of the United States will not be eligible for legal status” under President Biden’s immigration bill, the statement said.

 It is estimated that 23,000 people are in Mexico in cities like Tijuana waiting in limbo hoping to gain access north of the border and their day in court.
-Thousands more have given up on pursuing asylum and returned to the home countries
+Thousands more have given up on pursuing asylum and have returned to their home countries.

 Visit the BorderReport.com homepage for the latest exclusive stories and breaking news about issues along the United States-Mexico border.

-Note: Editor’s note: This article has been updated with a statement from the Department of Homeland Security regarding the Migrant Protection Protocols program.